czyzby/gdx-lml/README.md

 Autumn MVC tries to be as flexible as possible, but it does force a specific project structure and approach.
 If you want only some parts of the "framework", that's completely fine: [Kiwi](https://github.com/czyzby/gdx-kiwi) is a set of Guava-inspired utilities for general use (in LibGDX applications), [LML](https://github.com/czyzby/gdx-lml) is a pretty powerful HTML-like markup language that allows to easily build complex Scene2D UIs, and [Autumn](https://github.com/czyzby/gdx-autumn) provides annotation-processing mechanism that allows for dependency injection with component scan out of the box.
 You can use each and every of them in any combination (knowing that both LML and Autumn use Kiwi internally and LML uses Autumn for GWT method reflection, that is).
 However, excluding some of Autumn MVC components is usually not an option, as most of them depend on each other.

-Note that currently this is still a WORK IN PROGRESS, I'm in the middle of doing final tweaks, finishing documentation and writing a simple, example project.
-After that, this lib will be available through Maven Central.

 ##Why should you use Autumn MVC
 Simply put - to save your time.
 While a pure Java application without reflection might start or even work slightly faster, it requires you to handle a lot of stuff... stuff that usually LibGDX makes pretty easy to implement, to be honest, but sometimes awkward to use or not fully supported out of the box.
 Autumn support goes a step further in - hopefully - the right direction.
 Autumn takes care of: